Kureishi/Camera_LLM_Inference/README.md

 - [ ] Add date to Saved Chats
 - [ ] Add title at top of chat (the chat name)
 - [ ] Reform layout to be more robust

+> [!IMPORTANT]
+> Some dummy chats are present already under the Saved Chats section (`chats/` folder).
+This was collected during testing and left to provide various samples.
+As such, they can be safely deleted.